Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

-Rarely, implants can break while under the skin, or fall out on their own.
-If an implant breaks, it will need to be surgically removed.
-If an implant falls out, a woman should use a backup birth control method, such as condoms, until she has a new implant inserted.
+Implants can break while under the skin or fall out on their own but this does not happen often.
+If an implant breaks, it will need to be surgically removed; if an implant falls out, a woman should use a backup birth control method, such as condoms, until she has a new implant inserted.

-The hormonal birth control implant can alleviate menstrual cramps.
-Also, one in three women who use the birth control implant will stop getting a period within one year of having the implant inserted.
-Other women may find that their periods are much lighter than before they started using the implant.
+The implant can decrease the severity and frequency of menstrual cramps because it makes the lining of the uterus thin, meaning there’s less lining and blood.
+Plus, one in three women who use the birth control implant will stop getting a period within one year of having the implant inserted.

-The implant is up to 99% effective if inserted correctly.
-The pill, one of the most popular hormonal birth control methods, is 91% effective.
-Because the pill needs to be taken every day at the same time to get the most protection, user error is a more significant risk with the pill.
-Drinking alcohol, or becoming sick can interfere with the effectiveness of the pill.
-Once an implant is inserted, the user does not have to do anything else to get the benefits of the implant for many years.
+Drinking alcohol or becoming sick can interfere with the effectiveness of the pill.
+In contrast, once an implant is inserted, the person does not have to do anything else to get the benefits of the implant for many years.
 It’s an incredibly convenient form of effective birth control.

 Birth control doesn’t just protect against unwanted pregnancy.
-It also offers an array of other health benefits as well.
-Women who use a longterm form of birth control such as the implant can lower their risks of ovarian and uterine cancers.
+It offers an array of other health benefits as well such as regulating periods, reducing acne, and treating symptoms of polycystic ovary syndrome.
+Those who use a longterm form of birth control such as the implant can also lower their risk of uterine cancers.

 If you’re interested in beginning your birth control journey but are unsure if you’re ready for the implant, Pandia Health has got you covered.
 Check out Pandia Health’s FREE delivery service for the birth control pill, patch, or ring.
 Order up to a year’s supply of your desired prescription sent directly to your mailbox with automatic renewals to get that #PandiaPeaceOfMind.